 The only source of knowledge is experience. - Albert Einstein

 The Center for Digital Government is a national research and advisory institute focused on identifying and sharing exemplary information technology policies and best practices in state and local government.
-Through diverse and dynamic programs and services, the Center provides public and private sector leaders with decision support, information, and opportunities to help them improve public service by effectively turning experience into knowledge and incorporating new technologies into public services.
+Through diverse and dynamic programs and services, the Center provides public and private sector leaders with decision support, information and opportunities to help them improve public service by effectively turning experience into knowledge and incorporating new technologies into public services.

 Center activities are focused on supporting the fundamentals of good government: financial stewardship, responsive service, transparency, accountability, participation and trust.

 Building Communities of Interest - The Digital States Performance Institute, focused on state government, and Digital Communities, focused on local government, are not places but communities of interest focused on modernizing and improving government service.
-By connecting and encouraging information technology executives and practitioners the Center seeks to foster collaboration and accelerate the implementation of proven success.
+By connecting and encouraging information technology executives and practitioners, the Center seeks to foster collaboration and accelerate the implementation of proven success.

-Professional Development - By convening public and private sector leaders through national summits, regional events, working group and task force meetings, the Center provides an opportunity for peer-to-peer collaboration and information and analysis that supports better decision making and that helps improve outcomes.
+Professional Development - By convening public and private sector leaders through national summits, regional events, working group and task force meetings, the Center provides an opportunity for peer-to-peer collaboration and information and analysis that supports better decision-making and that helps improve outcomes.
 A significant theme cross-cutting these events is linking leaders from government and industry to share ideas, build mutual understanding and discover ways to work together to improve public service delivery.

 The Center for Digital Government is non-partisan and non-ideological.
 Our work is shaped and strengthened by certain principles.
 We believe:

-The Center for Digital Government was created in 1999 out of a recognition that the proliferation of personal computing had significant and far reaching implications for state and local government.
-Advances in technology began to draw computing out of the data center, away from mainframe computers and career technologists, placing it on desktops in the hands of all employees.
+The Center for Digital Government was created in 1999 out of a recognition that the proliferation of personal computing had significant and far-reaching implications for state and local government.
+Advances in technology began to draw computing out of the data center and away from mainframe computers and career technologists, placing it on desktops in the hands of all employees.
 Development of extensive and robust networks created new and valuable connections that began to diminish the influence of time and distance.
 This began an era of fundamental rethinking of public service delivery.
 The Center was at the forefront of exploring the implications and opportunities this created with elected and appointed officials and industry alike.